Spread Excess definition

 Spread Excess.
 The Moody's Spread Excess, the S&P Spread Excess or the Fitch Spread Excess, as the context requires.

-Spread Excess means, as of any Measurement Date, a fraction (expressed as a percentage), the numerator of which is equal to the product of (a) the excess, if any, of the Weighted Average Spread for such Measurement Date over [**] and (b) the Aggregate Principal Balance of all Floating Rate Securities (excluding Defaulted Securities, Written-Down Securities and Deferred Interest PIK Bonds) and the denominator of which is the Aggregate Principal Balance of all Fixed Rate Securities (excluding Defaulted Securities, Written-Down Securities and Deferred Interest PIK Bonds).
-In computing the Spread Excess, the Weighted Average Spread shall be computed as if the Fixed Rate Excess were equal to zero.
+Spread Excess.
+As of any Measurement Date, a fraction (expressed as a percentage) the numerator of which is the product of (i) the greater of zero and the excess of the Weighted Average Spread for such Measurement Date over the greater of (x) the minimum percentage necessary to pass the Weighted Average Spread Test on such Measurement Date and (y) the minimum percentage necessary to pass the Minimum Fitch Floating Spread Test on such Measurement Date and (ii) the Aggregate Principal Amount of all Floating Rate Underlying Assets (excluding any Defaulted Obligations) held by the Issuer as of such Measurement Date, and the denominator of which is the Aggregate Principal Amount of all Fixed Rate Underlying Assets (excluding any Defaulted Obligations) held by the Issuer as of such Measurement Date.
+In computing the Spread Excess on any Measurement Date, the Weighted Average Spread for the Measurement Date will be computed as if the Fixed Rate Excess were equal to zero.

 Spread Excess.
 As of any Measurement Date, a fraction (expressed as a percentage), the numerator of which is equal to the product of (a) the greater of zero and the excess, if any, of the Weighted Average Spread for such Measurement Date over the “Minimum Weighted Average Spread” that has been most recently specified as the “Minimum Weighted Average Spread” by the Collateral Manager and (b) the Aggregate Principal Balance of all Collateral Debt Securities that are Floating Rate Securities (excluding all Defaulted Securities and Written Down Securities) and the denominator of which is the Aggregate Principal Balance of all Collateral Debt Securities that are Fixed Rate Securities (excluding all Defaulted Securities and Written Down Securities), multiplying the resulting figure by 365 and then dividing by 360.